ICRR for sites

 BENEFITS OF JOINING THE REGISTRY:

 The ICRR is committed to optimizing utility of the registry to you.
-There are dashboards to display program quality indicators and patient outcomes; your site will be compared anonymously to other sites, as well as against yourself for change over time.
-There will be a learning community to enable quality improvement if your program is interested.
+There are real-time dashboards to display program quality indicators and patient outcomes; your site will be compared anonymously to other sites, as well as against yourself for change over time.
+There is a learning community to enable quality improvement if your program is interested.

 Where patients provide post-program data, a lay summary is generated to support them in maintaining their cardiovascular risk reduction long-term.
 The research and user sub-committees shall provide overall updates on the registry to participating programs annually.

 You have access to your program data and are the owner at all times.
 You can download it to excel from the registry at any time.
-We have a research sub-committee who can support you if you would like to analyze your site data in a different manner than is available on the dashboards, for reporting to your institution or beyond.
+We have a research sub-committee who may support you if you would like to analyze your site data in a different manner than is available on the dashboards, for reporting to your institution or beyond.
 We hope the registry data can be used for you to demonstrate the efficacy of your program and advocate for resources.
-Note there is a separate process to request access to data from beyond your site through the research committee.
-Please be in touch for further information.
+Note there is a separate process to request access to data from beyond your site through the research committee; Please be in touch for further information.

 As a contributing program, you are eligible to volunteer to serve on the ICRR user sub-committee.
 Terms of reference are available on the governance webpage of the CR registry dropdown menu.
 To express your interest, email us (email@example.com).

 Finally, ICCPR has developed a Program Certification mechanism through ICRR for a nominal fee.
 As a registry-contributing program, you will have already completed many of the steps to apply.
 See the Program Certification page on our website.

 ELIGIBLE/INTERESTED SITES SHOULD AGREE TO THE FOLLOWING: